 It was a typical morning at Ellen’s house – find husband David’s socks, make breakfast, get the kids to school, and get to work on time.
+Estate planning concerns were the last thing on her mind.
 Stuck in traffic, Ellen focused on the day ahead.
 “What should I make for dinner?” she wondered.
 “Oh gosh, I’ll need to stop at the store.”
 Ellen’s efficient mind began making a list of needed items as she turned the radio to her favorite news station.

 “Are you really prepared to protect your family’s future?” the adman’s voice boomed.

 Suddenly, it hit Ellen.
 “Why am I better prepared to buy groceries than I am to protect my family’s future?”
 Ellen worried who would make medical decisions if something were to happen to her and David.
 And who would watch over the kids?
 She imagined a devastating courtroom scenario, the judge banging his gavel down as he callously assigned her children to the care of a stranger, all because she and David hadn’t prepared properly.

 A horn beeped loudly, jolting Ellen back to the present.
 “I’ve got to do something!” she said out loud.
 Arriving at her desk, she immediately called an estate planning attorney to schedule a consultation and get answers to her top 3 estate planning concerns.

 The cornerstone of David and Ellen’s estate planning is the Advanced Directive.
 This is a set of written instructions expressing the type of medical treatment you would want, or designating someone to make your medical decisions, if you cannot express your wishes.
 Without an advanced medical directive, your medical care providers must continue prolonging your life, by artificial means if needed.

 One part of the advanced directive documents is the living will, in which you approve or decline specific types of medical care, even if your choice may result in death.
 Generally, a living will takes effect when you are terminally ill or injured.